Skip to main content

 CompanyGPT is the AI platform of innFactory AI Consulting GmbH from Rosenheim.
 The technical base is a hardened, production-grade variant of LibreChat.
 The platform is installed inside the customer’s cloud, optionally on STACKIT (Berlin, sovereign cloud), Azure West Europe, AWS Frankfurt or Google Cloud Frankfurt.
 Data permanently stays inside the customer environment.

-The pricing model is structurally different from the market: 0 euros per user, a one-off setup of 14,990 euros, then 399 euros maintenance per month.
+The pricing model is structurally different from the market: no per-user licence cost, but a predictable fixed-price/maintenance model independent of headcount (terms on the product page).
 Token cost of the model providers (Azure OpenAI, AWS Bedrock, Gemini Enterprise Agent Platform) is passed through at list price.

 Functionally CompanyGPT covers the essential enterprise needs: model choice across GPT, Claude, Gemini, Llama, Mistral and Perplexity, the add-ons companyFILES (Office file editing), companyRAG (knowledge base, SharePoint integration with permission mirroring), companyTRANSLATE (enterprise translator) and companyDASHBOARD (reporting).
 MCP server support and n8n workflows are integrated natively.
 Compliance advisory including a specialist IT lawyer (AI guideline, AI officer training) is part of the setup fee.